Steve Bannon: Pardon by Trump

-Shortly before midnight on Tuesday, January 19, the final full day of Trump's presidency, Trump issued a series of pardons to 144 individuals, including Bannon.
+Shortly before midnight on Tuesday, January 19, the final full day of Trump's first presidency, Trump issued a series of pardons to 144 individuals, including Bannon.
 The White House released the list of pardoned individuals at 12:50am on January 20, Trump's final day in office.

 In May 2021, Judge Torres, following the precedent of criminal cases being dismissed following presidential pardons, dismissed the fraud case against Bannon.
 Torres said that because the pardon was valid, dismissal of the indictment was "the proper course".
 In her ruling, Torres stated that despite Bannon not pleading guilty, "the issuance of a pardon may carry an imputation of guilt; acceptance a confession of it."
-She further quoted: "If there be no guilt, there is no ground for forgiveness."
+She further quoted from an 1833 judicial discussion: "If there be no guilt, there is no ground for forgiveness."

 2022 New York state indictment

 Federal pardons only cover federal offenses, so Trump's pardon of Bannon did not preclude state charges against him.
 By February 2021, the Manhattan district attorney had issued subpoenas to Wells Fargo Bank and GoFundMe, which had provided accounts for the venture.
 In August 2022, Bannon was indicted on New York state charges of money laundering, conspiracy and fraud related to the $25 million "We Build the Wall" scheme.
 Bannon said the charges were politically motivated, and—invoking a common right-wing conspiracy theory—linked somehow to financier George Soros.
 Bannon said that he and Trump would not "stop fighting" and "they will have to kill me first".

 He surrendered to authorities on September 8, 2022.
 The trial was originally expected to start May 27, 2024, however it was postponed to September 23, 2024, because the judge in that case, Juan Merchan, was also overseeing the Trump "hush-money" case and was unavailable at that time.
 Due to an ongoing conflict, Bannon's case was reassigned to Judge April Newbauer who later rescheduled it for December 9, 2024.
 At Bannon's request, Newbauer again rescheduled it for February 25, 2025.
 On February 11, 2025, Bannon "pleaded guilty to one state felony count of a scheme to defraud in the first degree and was sentenced to a three-year conditional discharge."